Share this post:

 One of the things you should cross off your bucket list while in Athens is a visit to Cape Sounion.
 There, you’ll find the imposing temple of Poseidon.

 Perched on the top of a hill and boasting a breathtaking sea view of the Saronic Gulf, this temple is a true architectural gem!
 The temple of Poseidon was built in the 5th century BC in honor of the Greek god of the sea, Poseidon.
-The Doric Temple of Poseidon is made of white marble by the renown architect Ictinus, who had also built the Temple of Hephaestus in Ancient Agora.
+The Doric Temple of Poseidon is made of white marble by the renowned architect Ictinus, who had also built the Temple of Hephaestus in Ancient Agora.

 The best time of the day to visit the Temple of Poseidon is hands down dusk.
 Watching the sun sinking in the sea behind the huge marble columns of the temple is a unique experience.